-This dish always reminds us of Singapore.
-We’ve eaten copious amounts of noodles whilst there for a week and although nothing was exactly like our Vegan Pineapple Stir Fry, the aromas and flavours of the dish definitely take us back to the buzzing Hawker markets.
+This dish always reminds us of Singapore!
+We’ve eaten copious amounts of noodles whilst on holiday there for a week and although nothing was exactly like this Vegan Pineapple Stir Fry, the aromas and flavours of the dish definitely take us back to the buzzing Hawker markets.

 Start by toasting your sesame seeds in a dry frying pan on medium heat.
 When they turn golden brown, tip them into a small bowl or plate to prevent further browning.
 Reserve the pan for the next step.

 Grab a medium-sized red onion and cut it into 8 wedges.
-Then deseed a pepper and cut into bite-size pieces.
-You can use any colour pepper you have, but here’s the thing.
+Then deseed a pepper and cut it into bite-size pieces.
+You can use any colour of pepper you have, but here’s the thing.
 Red, orange and yellow peppers are lovely, but I find them too sweet and not as crunchy in this dish.
 Because green peppers are harvested early they aren’t as sweet and have a firmer crunchier texture.

 If you have pineapple rings, just chop 3-4 of them into pieces.
 For this recipe, we use tinned pineapple in juice (not syrup).
 Add the pineapple chunks (reserve any juices in the tin) to your vegetables, increase the heat and stir fry for another 2 minutes.
 Your pineapple will caramelise slightly, vegetables will soften but still retain some crunch.

 While your vegetables are cooking, boil your noodles.
 We tend to use dried medium egg noodles (when it’s not Veganuary) and find they work best texturally.
 We have also tried it with whole wheat noodles (usually vegan) and it makes a more filling, less sticky dish.
 Whole wheat noodles seemed to absorb more sauce.
 Glass noodles will work too!

 Now onto the best part – curried coconut sauce!
 It’s very flavoursome, and if you taste it on its own, you may think it’s too rich, too sweet and too salty.
-But when mixed with vegetables and noodles, it is PERFECTION!
+But when mixed with vegetables and pineapple noodles, it is PERFECTION!

 The one ingredient that is not substitutable in this recipe is creamed coconut.
 Don’t confuse it with coconut cream or coconut milk though – they have completely different textures.
 Creamed coconut normally comes compressed into a block shape or small (50g) sachets.
 We normally find this in the international food isles in the Thai or Chinese sections.
-Chop 50g of it roughly to help incorporate into the sauce quicker.
+Chop 50g of it roughly to help incorporate it into the sauce quicker.

 All that’s left is to assemble.
 Tip your vegetables into the drained noodles, add the sauce and stir to combine.
 Divide between two bowls and generously sprinkle with toasted sesame seeds and some spring onion.